flowtsohg/mdx-m3-viewer/README.md

 So how do you actually load models and other files?
 The model viewer uses a system of path solving functions.
-That is, you supply a function that takes the src of the object you want to load (e.g. a file path), and you need to return specific results so the viewer knows what to do.
+That is, you supply a function that takes the source you want to load (e.g. an url), and you need to return specific results so the viewer knows what to do.
 The load function itself looks like this:

 ```javascript